Trauma Therapy

 What is Trauma Therapy?

-Trauma-focused therapy is a treatment to help those who have lived through traumatic events.
+Trauma-focused therapy is a treatment for those who have lived through traumatic events.
 There are different approaches to trauma therapy such as forward-facing trauma therapy, and eye movement desensitization and reprocessing (EMDR).
 Each approach has the same goal—to help people process trauma.

-Trauma therapy can help those who’ve shown lasting effects of a traumatic experience, but it can also help anyone who has developed issues yet.
+Trauma therapy helps those who’ve shown lasting negative effects of a traumatic experience, but it can also help anyone who hasn’t developed issues.
 If a person has just recently experienced a traumatic event, they can get trauma therapy to process those feelings and memories before they become an issue.

 At Sequoia Behavioral Health, we understand that trauma can be a root cause of many mental health and behavioral disorders.
 That’s why we use trauma-focused care at the heart of all of our programming.
 Learn more about what we treat and how trauma therapy can help.